Quick answer

 White beans can be introduced from around 6 months, once your baby is ready for solid foods.

-Start with small amounts, ensuring the beans are well-cooked and soft to reduce the risk of choking and aid digestion.
+Start with small amounts, ensuring the beans are well-cooked and soft to reduce choking risk and aid digestion.

 See our first foods for baby guide for more ideas.